 Parish Councillor Vacancies 2017 - following the resignation of Claire Thomas we have a vacancy on the Parish Council.
 If you would be interested in becoming a member of the Council, please click here for further informaton.

-Next Ordinary Council Meeting: Tuesday 4th July 2017, 7.30 pm Creaton Village Hall, Teeton Lane, Creaton.
+Next Ordinary Council Meeting: Tuesday 5th September 2017, 7.30 pm Creaton Village Hall, Teeton Lane, Creaton.
+An agenda will be posted here three clear days before the meeting.